The Rookery

 The Rookery is located at 543 Cherry St in downtown Macon, Georgia 31201, positioned within walking distance of the city's main civic and cultural corridor.
 Cherry Street is accessible by car with street parking typically available on surrounding blocks, and the location puts visitors close to Macon's historic district, which concentrates most of the city's hotels and visitor infrastructure.
 For travellers arriving by air, Middle Georgia Regional Airport handles regional connections, while Hartsfield-Jackson in Atlanta is approximately 80 miles northwest and offers more extensive national routing.

 Current hours, booking options, and pricing are not publicly confirmed through EP Club's verified data channels; the practical recommendation is to check directly via a web search for the most current operating details before visiting.
-Walk-in dining at a venue of this format is often viable, particularly at off-peak hours, but Cherry Street foot traffic on weekend evenings can make the room competitive.
-Arriving earlier in the evening on a weekday typically provides a more relaxed entry point into the space.
+Walk-in dining is a practical option here, particularly at off-peak hours.